 Submissions by researchers who were not involved in a study that tested and found a positive impact of the proposed solution are considered.
 In this case, researchers involved in the original RCT will be contacted for first refusal to participate.

-Submissions will be reviewed by Evidence Action and research collaborators.
+Submissions for the spring 2017 round will be reviewed by Evidence Action and research collaborators.

 Selected candidates will be contacted by 3 March 2017 to discuss the potential for collaboration.
 At that stage, candidates may be asked to submit a more detailed proposal, to be reviewed and rated by a team of experts.